GuilhermeCunha79/lapr2/docs/SprintB/US8/US8_RegisterANewClinicalAnalysisLaboratory.md

 # 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to create an instance of a Clinical Analysis Laboratory without all attributes assigned to it.

+            @Test(expected = NullPointerException.class)
+               public void ensureNullClinicalAnalysisLaboratoryIsNotCreated() {
+               new ClinicalAnalysisLaboratory(null, null, null, null);
+                           }

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 2:** Check that it is not possible to create an instance of a Clinical Analysis Laboratory with a name with more than 20 characters.
+(AC6)

-*It is also recommended organizing this content by subsections.*
+            @Test(expected = IllegalArgumentException.class)
+    public void ensureNameCannotHaveMoreThan20Char() {
+        new ClinicalAnalysisLaboratory("JoaoManuelOliveiraMartins", "12345678891", "a1234", "1123456789", "RuaNovaDoAldeiro355", new ArrayList<>());
+    }

+**Test 3:** Check that it is not possible to create an instance of an Address with a name with more than 30 characters.
+(AC4)

+                       @Test(expected = IllegalArgumentException.class)
+                            public void ensureThatAddressCannotHaveMoreThan30Chars() {
+                                new ClinicalAnalysisLaboratory("Joao Santos","11234567890", "a1234", "01234567890", "Avenida Nova do Aldeiro 3455 Lourosa", new ArrayList<>());
+                       }
+**Test 3:** Check that it is not possible to create an instance of a Clinical Analysis Laboratory with a LaboratoryID with more than 5 characters.
+(AC5)

+                             @Test(expected = IllegalArgumentException.class)
+                                    public void ensureThatLaboratoryIDCannotHaveMoreThan5CharAlphanumeric() {
+                                          new ClinicalAnalysisLaboratory("JoaoManuelOliveira", "11234567890", "a12345", "0123456789", "Rua Nova do Aldeiro 355", new ArrayList<>() );
+                             }

+**Test 4:** Check that it is not possible to create an instance of a Clinical Analysis Laboratory with a Phone Number with more than 11 characters.
+(AC2)

+                             @Test(expected = IllegalArgumentException.class)
+                                     public void ensureThatPhoneNumberCannotHaveMoreThan11DigitsNumber () {
+                                             new ClinicalAnalysisLaboratory("Joao Oliveira", "123456789012", "1a234", "1231231231", "RuaDoAldeiro355", new ArrayList<>());

+**Test 5:** Check that it is not possible to create an instance of a Clinical Analysis Laboratory with a Tin Number with more than 10 characters.
+(AC3)

+                             @Test(expected = IllegalArgumentException.class)
+                                   public void ensureThatTinNumberCannotHaveMoreThan10Digits() {
+                                           new ClinicalAnalysisLaboratory("Joao Manuel","11234567890", "a1234", "01234567891", "Rua Nova do Aldeiro 355", new ArrayList<>()  );
+                             }

 # 5. Construction (Implementation)